 - Blackmail: Orrin took the pictures of Mavis and Steelgrave in order to blackmail his own sister.

-- Deadly Dodging: Winslow Wong is defeated when he attempts a flying kick on Phillip Marlowe while they are on the edge of a roof.
-Marlowe dodges, causing Wong to fly off the roof to his death.
+- Deadly Dodging: Winslow Wong is defeated when he attempts a flying kick on Phillip Marlowe while they are a balcony.
+Marlowe dodges, causing Wong to fly over the edge to his death.

 - Deadpan Snarker: Marlowe as always, like when he's mocking Wong's fastidious use of "whom."Marlowe: I like a man who uses good grammar.
 You impress me, Mr. Wong.
 Whom sent you?